Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-http.md

 entity was removed and `204` if no matching entity was found.
 The success response does not contain any response body.

-The error codes are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if entity is not removable and `500` if an unexpected error happens.
+The **error codes** are, `400` if the request is malformed, `401` if the requester authentication was unsuccessful, `403` if the authenticated requester has no permission, `423` if entity is not removable and `500` if an unexpected error happens.
 The error response also contains an [ErrorResponse](../data-models/error-response.md) JSON encoded body.

 ```
 {
     "errorMessage": "Database operation error.",
     "errorCode": 500,
-    "exceptionType: "INTERNAL_SERVER_ERROR",
+    "exceptionType": "INTERNAL_SERVER_ERROR",
     "origin": "DELETE /serviceregistry/device-discovery/lookup"
 }
 ```